Edunga1/canvas-floating-alphabet/README.md

 - Impact Effect. `i`:  `1` to enable, otherwise to disable.
 Default is enabled.
     - Touch the canvas to cause the impact effect.
     - Impact effect skips the tick delay.
+- Cursor Effect. `c`: `1` to enable, `0` to disable.
+Default is disabled.
+    - Cursor effect follows the cursor.
+    - This reperesents the impact radius.